hauke96/master-thesis/evaluation/README.md

 ### B: Manual execution

+Within the `code/HikerModel` folder:

-4. Go into `bin/Release/net7.0/` of your model (or instead of `Release` and `net7.0` whatever configuration and .NET version you used)
+1. Go into `bin/Release/net7.0/` of your model (or instead of `Release` and `net7.0` whatever configuration and .NET version you used)
-5. Make sure the correct dataset is in the correct location (e.g. the correct GeoJSON file at `Resources/obstacles.geojson` for the HikingModel)
+2. Make sure the correct dataset is in the resources folder (i.e. the correct GeoJSON file at `Resources/obstacles.geojson` within the current `bin/...` folder)
+2. Make sure the correct waypoints are in the resources folder (i.e. the correct GeoJSON file at `Resources/waypoints.geojson` within the current `bin/...` folder)
-6. `sudo dotnet HikerModel.dll`
+3. `sudo dotnet HikerModel.dll`

 # Visualize the results